redox-os/book/src/ch08-06-build-system-reference.md

 ### Build System Configuration

+- `config` - This folder contains all filesystem configurations.
+- `config/*.toml` - Filesystem templates used by the CPU targets (a template can use other template to reduce duplication)
-- `config/your-cpu-arch/your-config.toml` - The build configuration with system settings, paths and recipes to be included in the QEMU image that will be built, e.g. `config/x86_64/desktop.toml`.
+- `config/your-cpu-arch/your-config.toml` - The filesystem configuration of the QEMU image that will be built, e.g. `config/x86_64/desktop.toml`.
 - `config/your-cpu-arch/server.toml` - The `server` variant with system components only (try this config if you have boot problems on QEMU/real hardware).
-- `config/your-cpu-arch/desktop.toml` - The default build config with system components and the Orbital desktop environment.
+- `config/your-cpu-arch/desktop.toml` - The `desktop` variant with system components and the Orbital desktop environment (this is the default configuration of the build system).
 - `config/your-cpu-arch/demo.toml` - The `demo` variant with optional programs and games.
-- `config/your-cpu-arch/ci.toml` - The continuous integration configuration, recipes added here become packages on [CI server](https://static.redox-os.org/pkg/).
+- `config/your-cpu-arch/ci.toml` - The continuous integration configuration, recipes added here become packages on the [CI server](https://static.redox-os.org/pkg/).
 - `config/your-cpu-arch/dev.toml` - The development variant with GCC and Rust included.
 - `config/your-cpu-arch/desktop-minimal.toml` - The minimal `desktop` variant for low-end computers.
 - `config/your-cpu-arch/server-minimal.toml` - The minimal `server` variant for low-end computers.